ansys/pyhps/doc/source/install.rst

 Installation
 ============

 Make sure you have ``Python 3`` and that the expected version is available from your command line.
-You can check this by running:
+You can check your python version by running:

 .. code::